Deterministic Security Scanning Build Loop UPDATED

 security-scan:

-# Use your existing security scanning tool
+# Use your existing security scanning tools

 semgrep --config=auto src/